 2001 Dodge Grand Caravan headlight issue updated.
 Well now that it has been a couple of weeks and the lights are still working properly on the van.
 So that tells me that the problem is with the FCM.
 I have since also done the same thing to a friends van ( 2002 though) and for the last nine days, it has also worked without a glitch.

-So, for anyone who was thinking of running off to the dealer and forking out hundreds for part(s) and labour.
-Don t do it.
+So, for anyone who was thinking of running off to the dealer and forking out hundreds for part(s) and labor.
+Do not do it.
 Chances are, removing the FCM yourself, cleaning it, replacing it will save you hundreds.
 Forget wasting your time trying to get it done through Dodge.
-It takes all of 10 minutes and your good to go.
+It takes all of ten minutes and your good to go.